Bedrock-OSS/bedrock-wiki/docs/commands/logic-gates.md

 **AND Gate:**
 - `/execute as @p [tag=red, tag=green] run say success`

 The AND gate takes at least two inputs.
-In this case, if the player meets both requirements (meaning they have both the tag red and the tag green), the command will run.
+In this case, if the player meets both requirements (having the 'red' and 'green' tags), the command will run.
 The AND gate is the most commonly used gate in Minecraft commands.

 **NOT Gate:**
 - `/execute as @p [tag=!red] run say success` or: